n-raymond/OSM-PathFinder/README.md

 ## How to use it

+######_Note :_
+The following exemples will use an OpenStreetMap file not included in this repo in order to keep it light.
+If you want to do some tests on the same file and use exactly the same commands, you might clone this [repo](https://github.com/PixelSpirit/MapExemple) at the root of the project.

 ####Basics
 To compute an itinerary, OSM-PathFinder must at least be used with the following command line :
 ```